-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 Foursquare is nowhere near as popular as Yelp, but it does provide listings for all kinds of local businesses.

-93 percent of local storefronts represent 2 million of the businesses who are already listed on Foursquare, and the site is visited by more than 50 million people.
+93% of local storefronts represent 2 million of the businesses who are already listed on Foursquare, and the site is visited by 20 million people monthly.

 10. Yellow Pages